sercankulcu/sercankulcu.github.io/_posts/2014-04-13-heartbleed-and-the-fragile-trust-behind-the-lock-icon.md

   - software
 ---

-This week, a security bug called Heartbleed has made a small piece of software suddenly important to millions of people.
+On April 7, 2014, a security bug called Heartbleed was publicly disclosed, making a library most people had never heard of suddenly important to millions of people.
+The bug — CVE-2014-0160 — affected OpenSSL, the open-source cryptographic library used by the majority of servers to provide HTTPS connections.

-The bug affects certain versions of OpenSSL, the open-source library used by many servers to provide encrypted HTTPS connections.
-A flaw in the implementation of the TLS heartbeat extension can allow an attacker to request data from a server's memory beyond what should be returned.

-The technical mistake is surprisingly small.
-The consequences are not.
+## The specific technical mistake

-Memory may contain passwords, session information, private messages, or even cryptographic key material.
-Because the attack can leave little evidence, a server administrator may not know whether sensitive information was ever read.
+The TLS protocol includes a "heartbeat" extension: a way for a client to tell a server that the connection is still alive, by sending a small payload and requesting the same payload back.
+The extension sends a payload along with a field specifying the payload's length.

+The bug: OpenSSL did not verify that the stated length actually matched the real payload length.
+An attacker could send a heartbeat message with a 1-byte payload but claim the payload was 64 kilobytes.
+OpenSSL would respond with 64 kilobytes of memory from the server process — whatever happened to be stored adjacent to the actual payload.

+Those 64 kilobytes might contain nothing interesting.
+Or they might contain passwords, session tokens, private keys for the server's SSL certificate, or private messages.
+Because the attack is a normal heartbeat request from the server's perspective, it typically leaves no trace in server logs.

+The bug was introduced in OpenSSL 1.0.1 (March 2012) and went undetected for approximately two years.
+Neel Mehta of Google Security and researchers at Codenomicon independently discovered it around the same time.
+An estimated 17% of all HTTPS-enabled servers were vulnerable at disclosure.

+## What it requires to fix

+Patching is necessary but not sufficient.
+Servers running affected OpenSSL versions need to update.
+But if a private SSL key was exposed before the patch — and there is no way to know whether it was — patching alone does not close the risk.
+The exposed key can still be used to impersonate the server or decrypt previously intercepted traffic.
+Affected servers need to generate new private keys, obtain new certificates, and revoke the old certificates.

+Changing user passwords on a service is only useful after the server itself is patched and re-certificated; changing a password before that does not help and may transmit the new password through the same vulnerable channel.

+## What this reveals about infrastructure

-For normal users, the situation is confusing.
-We have learned to look for HTTPS and the lock icon as signs that a connection is protected.
-Heartbleed does not mean encryption itself is useless.
-It means the software implementing security can contain ordinary programming errors.
+For most users, Heartbleed was confusing because we are taught that HTTPS and the lock icon mean a connection is protected.
+They do — but "protected" means the encryption algorithm is sound and the connection is authenticated.
+It does not mean the software implementing the encryption is free of bugs.

-That is an uncomfortable but important distinction.

-The response requires more than installing a patch.
-Vulnerable servers need updated OpenSSL versions, and certificates may need to be replaced if private keys could have been exposed.
-Users may need to change passwords, but changing a password before a service is fixed does not help much.

-I also think Heartbleed is an important open-source story.
-The source code was available for inspection, yet the bug remained unnoticed for a long time.
-"Open source" does not automatically mean "many experts are carefully reviewing every line."
-Important infrastructure can depend on projects with surprisingly limited resources.

-The web feels abstract when it works.
-We type a password, see a lock icon, and trust several layers of software we never think about.
-Heartbleed makes those invisible layers visible for a moment.
+The OpenSSL Foundation, at the time of the disclosure, was maintained by a small number of people with minimal funding, despite being critical infrastructure for a significant portion of the internet's security.
+The source code was publicly available for inspection, but "open source" does not automatically mean "extensively reviewed."
+It means the source can be reviewed.
+Whether it is, and by whom, depends on resources, attention, and priority.
+Heartbleed was a two-year-old bug in one of the most security-sensitive libraries in wide use.

-Security is not one feature added at the end.

-It is a chain of assumptions, and one small broken link can affect an enormous number of systems.
+Security is not a feature added at the end.
+It is a chain of software, configuration, processes, and human decisions, and a failure at any link can propagate to every system that depends on the chain above it.